 Before looking into some of the finer technical details, you should first check that the wheel base you're looking to buy is compatible with your console and racing wheel.
 This information can usually be found in the product description.

-From there, we'd recommend checking out what kind of force feedback the device in question offers, plus how much torque it can deliver to your steering wheel.
+From there, we'd recommend checking out what kind of feedback the device in question offers, plus how much torque it can deliver to your steering wheel.
 The higher the torque, the more intense and powerful the feedback should be.

 How much should you spend on a wheel base?